sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 ### Scope and Target Audience

-The scope of this strategy remains within the authorities of the department (e.g. we are not seeking to change Treasury Board (TB) procedures or laws).
+The scope of this strategy remains within the authorities of the department (e.g., we are not seeking to change Treasury Board (TB) procedures or laws).

-The main Target Audience for Phase 1 are the Chief Financial (CFO)[^3] and the Chief Information Officer (CIO)[^4] as the strategy seeks to make modifications in their respective domains.
+The main Target Audience for Phase 1 is the Chief Financial (CFO)[^3] and the Chief Information Officer (CIO)[^4] as the strategy seeks to make modifications in their respective domains.
 In addition, we are seeking contributions to teams involved in transformational change management for the greater awareness campaign.

 A complete list of the stakeholders are listed in [Appendix A](#appendix-a---list-of-phase-1-stakeholder).